Cpymadtools

 Note

-Matching is not performed by this function and should be taken care of by the user, but the working point should be set by the variable definitions in the opticsfile.
+Matching is not performed by this function and should be taken care of by the user, but the working point should be set by the definitions in the opticsfile.

-• opticsfile (str) -- name of the optics file to be used.
+• opticsfile (str) -- The name of the optics file to be used.
 Can be the string path to the file or only the opticsfile name itself, which would be looked for at the acc-models-lhc/operation/optics/ path.

-• use_b4 (bool) -- if True, the lhcb4 sequence file will be used.
+• use_b4 (bool) -- If True, the lhcb4 sequence file will be used.
 This is the beam 2 sequence but for tracking purposes.
 Defaults to False.

-• energy (float) -- beam energy to set up for, in GeV.
+• energy (float) -- The beam energy to set up for, in [GeV].
 Defaults to 6800.

-An instanciated Madx object with the required configuration.
+cpymad.madx.Madx -- An instanciated Madx object with the required configuration.

 Example